 If you make to stock, then before receiving an order from the customer, you have already planned your production, issued the Manufacturing Orders and built the products.
 This is done in the Production planning section.

 - Go to the Production planning -> Manufacturing orders and click ‘+’ to create a new Manufacturing Order (MO).

 - If materials are not available, then production will be planned to start so that materials arrive on time (according to material lead time).

-- Go to My production plan for live start-stop and material consumption reporting.
-Or try the Internet-kiosk which has a simplified user interface.
-(For reporting by worker, see the TUTORIALS)
+- Go to My production plan, or try the Internet-kiosk which has a simplified user interface for live start-stop and material consumption reporting

 - Alternatively, to finish the production without start-stop reporting, open the MO and click Finish production as planned, at the bottom of the page inside the MO.